ajar101/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * subject - The ID of the test subject
-* activity - The type of activity performed when the corresponding measurements were taken
+* activity - The type of activity performed when the corresponding measurements were taken ** WALKING            : Subject was walking during the test ** WALKING_UPSTAIRS   : Subject was walking upstairs during the test ** WALKING_DOWNSTAIRS : Subject was walking dowstairs during the test ** SITTING            : Subject was sitting during the test ** STANDING           : Subject was standing during the test ** LAYING             : Subject was laying down during the test

+Mea